rvmn/docker-dev-cloud9/README.md

 npm install express -g
 express new appname
 ```
-or read the QuickStart.md for more info
+or read QuickStart.md for more info

 Credits go to:
 ----
 Nitrous-io - [ubuntu-dind]

 gai00  - [docker-cloud9]

 Cloud9 - [c9]

 Docker - [docker]

 And a lot of enthusiast builders

 License